 A pair of crows have constructed an elaborate nest...

-"Pocket Change" follows a left leaning line of bolts up a featured slab and pockets to a bulge.
+"Pick Pocket" follows a left leaning line of bolts up a featured slab and pockets to a bulge.
 Four bolts protect the initial slab and bulge.
 Aim for a large polished grey cobble just above the bulge and three bolts that provide a TR anchor for the slab below.
 Continue up left of the anchor past large inclusions and pockets which facilitate pulling through a series of three bulges with large featured inclusions and pockets.
 Six more bolts lead to runout, but easy face climbing to the anchor.
-Shares an anchor with "Tethys" & "Middle Earth," on the northwest shoulder of The Chicken.
+Shares an anchor with "Tethys" & "Middle Earth," on the northwest shoulder of the Elephant's Head.

 Located left of "Aqua Negro" and "Itsy Bitsy Spider" on the east wall of The Canyon.
 Begin 6 ft. left of "Aqua Negro, " right where the base of the canyon slopes downhill.

 10 bolts & 3 bolt anchor with a mass of chains.
 Shares a 1st bolt with "Itsy Bitsy Spider."
 There is a direct start up the initial slab which features 3 bolts.

 Climbing on the lower slab of "Pick Pocket."

 A party on the 2nd pitch of "Pick Pocket."
 The cli...